OVERVIEW

 CompulsiveHiker has a set of PDF maps available that you can download and are formatted to print on 11×17 paper.

-Trails Illustrated map #233 shows the area from about mile 154 of the Boston Mountains segment east to the Sylamore area but none of the “new” trail – between US-65 and AR-14 – is shown.
+National Geographic Trails Illustrated map #233 shows the area from about mile 154 of the Boston Mountains segment east to the Sylamore area but none of the “new” trail – between US-65 and AR-14 – is shown.
 There are errors as well: the map depicts part of the OHT crossing and running along the north side of the river.
 That is actually an equestrian trail.
 Also, the map shows a part of the BRT on the north side of the river from US-65 to Gilbert.
 That is not the BRT.
 Even the new 2019 edition of this map is incorrect.

 Other Resources